farosaves/faro/notes/Wording.md

 Faros is the app if you get it it be great, sorry for poor rapping i just learnt it to present

-If you have a passion - whether it's: sports, animals, coding  - it's likely you read about this topic online.
-And whenever you come across something you want to be able to go back to later,